jacobobryant/biff/libs/datastar/docs/api/com.biffweb.datastar.md

              ...])
    ...}

-The incoming Ring request must include the keys returned by `new-lock`.
+The incoming Ring request must include the keys returned by `new-state`.
 The same instances of those keys' values must be used when calling `refresh`.
 The request may also include: